|Mrs Gunn||Miss Swift (Team Leader)|

 Please see our super mountain display along the corridor!

 For Space we have been learning about how the planets orbit the sun, and how this affects life on earth.
 We have written explanation texts to show how the seasons and day and night work, using diagrams - after a practical demonstration!
 We have also been using instruction writing to tell the new moon how to complete it's lunar cycle through all 8 phases.
 We are looking forward to our Space Dome experience later in the term.

 In our Guided Reading sessions we are continuing to focus on our inference and deduction skills, by looking for clues in the text.
 There are lots of interesting and exciting books for Year Fives to read and we encourage them to read as much as they can across a range of genres.

-Maths subject areas being taught in these two terms include: geometry, converting measurements, prime numbers and perimeter/area.
+Maths subject areas being taught in these two terms include: multiplication and division written methods, geometry, coordinates, data handling, cube numbers and perimeter/area.
 Children will also revisit some of the areas of Maths which have been most challenging during the year, so that they can review, develop and master these areas of learning.
 The children will apply their skills to real life problems and within Maths investigations.
 We will also continue to set homework through the ‘MyMaths’ website.